cimitrasoftware/cimitra_win_user_admin/README.md

 Or you can modify only one or some attributes of an existing Active Directory or Exchange User account.

-Here is how you could create a user in Active Directory, and add several attributes to that user.

 **[POWERSHELL 5 LIMITATION]**

 If you have an Active Directory OU with spaces anywhere in the path of the OU, then you must use must make sure to install PowerShell 7 in order to use this script.